 When Should an Employer Report an Accident to the WCB?

 As much as we try to avoid them, the reality is that accidents happen at work.
 Some are minor, some result in medical treatment, and unfortunately some result in serious injury or death.
 Most work-related accidents are obvious and reporting them to the Workers’ Compensation Board (WCB) makes sense.
 Yet some accidents or incidents seem so inconsequential that it does not make sense to spend the time, effort and expense to report them.
-So, in these situations, how does an employer decide when to report an accident to the WCB and when not to?
+So, in these situations, how does an employer decide whether or not to report an accident to the WCB?

 Essentially there are 3 criteria an employer needs to consider when determining if a minor work injury needs to be reported to the WCB:

 - First Aid versus Medical Aid

 - Job duty modification

 - Damage to personal medical aids and appliances